 He is a big fan of Tom Clancy and Michael Crichton.
 But Cherf is quick to point out, whenever he can, the four men that professionally shaped him.
 Rufus J. Fears first lit the fire; Edward W. Kase stoked it; George J. Szemler refined it; and Charles K. Wolfe, Jr., set him free.

-- A window into what life during the late Eighteenth Dynasty looked and felt like.- What the ancient Egyptians could teach us about personal hygiene, when it’s appropriate to burp in public, and how to properly treat house guests.
+- The ancient Egyptians could teach us about personal hygiene, when it’s appropriate to burp in public, and how to properly treat house guests.

 - That the human spirit is far stronger and more reliable than one’s stated politics.

 W.J.
 Cherf (the “CH” is pronounced hard as in “chocolate” and not slurred as in “sherry”) is an enthusiastic and engaging speaker about all things ancient Egyptian.
 He has excavated in Israel and Greece and toured and photographed many of Egypt’s ancient sites first hand.
-With a BA in Anthropology, MA in Egyptian Archaeology, and Ph.D. in Ancient History, Cherf remains current as an elected officer of Denver’s Egyptian Studies Society.
-He is also a member of SERTOMA – Service to Mankind, a national service organization.
+With a BA in Anthropology, MA in Egyptian Archaeology, and Ph.D. in Ancient History, Cherf is a member and former officer of Denver’s Egyptian Studies Society.

 CHERF AT REST

-Living with his beloved wife Sue, they keep Foxbat 1 and Foxbat 2 out in the garage.
-They enjoy playing golf, road racing (that’s where the Foxbats come in), jawing around a fire pit on a cool evening while sampling craft beers, and rooting for da’ Bears and Cubs.
+Living with his beloved wife Sue, they keep Foxbat 1 out in the garage.
+They enjoy playing golf, road racing (that’s where Foxbat 1 comes in), jawing around a fire pit on a cool evening while sampling craft beers, and rooting for da’ Bears and Cubs.
 Yes, the Cubs – clearly Cherf is a hopeless romantic.